viamrobotics/docs/content/en/docs/tutorials/how-to-make-an-LED-blink-with-a-raspberry-pi-using-viam.md

 ---
 title: "Make an LED Blink with a Raspberry Pi Using the Viam App"
-linkTitle: "Blink an LED with a Pi and Viam App"
+linkTitle: "Blink an LED with a Pi and the Viam App"
 weight: 87
 type: "docs"
 description: "In this post, we will show you how to use Viam to make an LED blink with a Raspberry Pi."